 Ooma pricing plans

-- Essentials: $19.95 per user per month for auto-attendants, call forwarding, and SMS messages
+- Essentials: $19.95 per user per month for auto-attendants, call forwarding, and overhead Paging Support

-- Pro: $24.95 per user per month for call recording, voicemail transcriptions, video conferencing, analytics, and access to Ooma’s desktop app
+- Pro: $24.95 per user per month for call recording, voicemail transcriptions, video conferencing, analytics, SMS, and access to Ooma’s desktop app with calling

 - Pro Plus: $29.95 per user per month for call queuing, CRM integrations, hot desking, and advanced call flows